SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 <img src="../images/endpointIndivSetting.PNG" width="750">

 ## Agent Statuses
-The Senteon Agent reports its current status to Command Center whenever it is updated.
+The Senteon Agent reports its current status to Senteon Master/Command Center whenever it is updated.
 This status indicates the current state that the agent is in.
 All of the possible states that the agent can be in are detailed here:

 | State | Description |
 |:-----------:|:-----------:|